puxl/puxl-framework/README.md

   Thank you very much and a big applause to these creators for their contributions to open source.
 They helped this project happen.

-  Thank you:

-  The W3C and Adobe,
+  Thank you the W3C, Adobe and:

   https://24ways.org/2006/compose-to-a-vertical-rhythm